enzocoralc/weird65/README.md

 # weird65
- small 40% qith num and F rows
+ small 40% with num and F rows